NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/mydisease_README.md

 4. For Disease -> ChemicalSubstance: Use the following info to query using the MESH ID for Multiple Organ Failure
+Note: This operation's output ID is different than in the BTE interface (CHEBI:65324).
 ```
 fields: ctd.chemical_related_to_disease
 requestBody: